meechanism/meechanism/content/projects/plants/terminology/index.md

 They derive nutrition from the air, humidity, dust, and other things around them.

+## Leggy

+A plant will grow leggy when they are desparate for a light source and stretch during survival mode to find it.
+Stems will grow long in proportion to their leaves.
+Can cause paleness, stunted growth, and defenssless against pests.

 ## Variegation

 The appearance of differently colored sections on the leaves or even the stem of plants.